sisrfeng/coc-wiki/Install-coc.nvim.md

 call dein#add('neoclide/coc.nvim', {'merge':0, 'build': 'yarn install --frozen-lockfile'})
 ```

-**Note:** when `'merge':0` not present, coc.nvim would be unable to start.
+**Note:** when `'merge':0` not present, coc.nvim will be unable to start.

-**Note:** depends on your network and CPU, it might take a long time for the first time build.
+**Note:** depends on your network and CPU, it might take a long time for your first build.

-If your have trouble with compile source code when using dein, try command:
+If your have trouble with compiling the source code when using dein, try command:

 ``` sh
 cd ~/.cache/dein/repos/github.com/neoclide/coc.nvim